 About

 “The Rev. Dev.”
 I’m Josh Steele, a pastor-turned-programmer (“Rev[erend]"-to-“Dev[eloper]”) who solves problems with a programmer’s eye for detail and a pastor’s heart for people.
 As a software engineer, I work mainly on backend development in Java, SQL, and Python for a cybersecurity company.
 But I’m also an ordained Anglican priest (currently resigned from active ministry), trying to figure out what, if anything, to do with three degrees in theology.
-After a long time away (for those theology degrees), I’m back in my hometown ofToledo, OH, where I live with my wife and three young children. ...
+After a long time away (for those theology degrees), I’m back in Ohio, where I live with my wife and three young children. ...

 2 min · joshuapsteele